qossmic/deptrac-src/docs/blog/2023-05-11_PHP_configuration.md

         );
 ```

 You can use all the collectors you find in the [collectors' documentation](../collectors.md).
-Use the appropriate config class in the  `Qossmic\Deptrac\Contract\Config\Collector\` namespace.
+Use the appropriate config class in the  `Deptrac\Deptrac\Contract\Config\Collector\` namespace.

 Notice that we assign all the layer configs to a variable.
 This is important to define rulesets between the layers: